Lenses for the Olympus E-System Cameras

 According to Olympus, the tube is fully compatible (including autofocusing) only with the 50 mm F/2.0 ZD lens; with others it may work only in the manual focus mode, and that excludes (in some lenses, at least) shorter focal lengths.

-Note: In an apparent contradiction to the official Olympus data, a Reader from the U.K. reported that the EX-25 works just fine with his 300/2.8 and 50-200/2.8-3.5 ZD in the AF mode.
-I have not used it myself with these lenses, so this is really all I can say.
+Note: A user from the U.K. reported that the EX-25 works just fine with his 300/2.8 and 50-200/2.8-3.5 ZD in the AF mode.

 Web resources